Well-distribution of Polynomial maps on locally compact groups: Preliminaries

-Let us quickly introduce some notation and clarify definitions of various terms in the statement of \Cref{thm:poly_well_distributed}.
+We introduce some notation and clarify definitions of various terms in the statement of the results.

-We use multiplicative notation for the group operation in a locally compact second countable topological group $\Gamma$, whenever we do not assume $\Gamma$ is commutative.
-We let $m_\Gamma$ denote left Haar measure on $\Gamma$.
+We use multiplicative notation for the group operation in a locally compact metrizable topological group $\Gamma$, whenever we do not assume $\Gamma$ is commutative.
+We let $m_\Gamma$ denote the left Haar measure on $\Gamma$.
 For a compact group, we always assume that the Haar measure is normalized to be a probability measure.
+In the case that $\Gamma$ is discrete, we normalize sothat $m_\Gamma(1_\Gamma)=1$, so $m_\Gamma$ is simply the counting measure.
 Otherwise, when $\Gamma$ is not compact, $m_\Gamma(\Gamma)= + \infty$ and we assume some (arbitrary) choice of normalization for $m_\Gamma$.